kapis20/IoT-Pitch-In/README.md

-# IoT-Pitch-In
+# IoT-Pitch-In - Internship

-Purpose:
+# Monitoring the temperature, humidity, distance with some extra functionality

+**Purpose:
 This Arduino code uses various sensors and LCD, to transmit and receive data from the ttn (The Things Stack).
 The received data is used to control LEDs.
 I will also show the technique to control the angular movement of the servo.
-Similar principles can be applied to any Arduino board with different sensors mounted.
+Similar principles can be applied to any Arduino board with different sensors mounted. **

-Additionally, Arduino was put into sleep mode and save some power.
-During the project, humidity, temperature and distance were send to ttn.
+**Additionally, Arduino was put into sleep mode and save some power.
+During the project, humidity, temperature and distance were send to ttn.**

 # Components and connections
 ### Components